 Leveraging SEL Screeners for Tiering

 Branching Minds can ingest SEL screener data, or use SECA and DESSA data, to determine tier placement for students based on school-determined performance cut scores.
-Educators can then review tier level reports which provide the percent and number of students in each tier broken down by school, grade, gender, race, ethnicity, English proficiency, and FRL status; as well as tier movement reports to understand if students are moving up or down in tier between two time periods.
+Educators can then review tier level reports which provide the percent and number of students in each tier broken down by school, grade, gender, race, ethnicity, English proficiency, and FRL status.
+It also provides tier movement reports to understand if students are moving up or down in tier between two time periods.